danielshervheim/danielshervheim.github.io/_projects/21_Particle System.md

 # Particle System

-I wrote this particle system as a project for an animation and planning course I took in university.
+In spring 2019 I took **Animation and Planning in Games** with Dr. Stephen Guy.
+I wrote this particle system for his course.

 Our directive was to implement a particle system capable of handling a large number of particles in real-time.
 I chose to offload the simulation and rendering components to the GPU via compute shaders.
 This allowed me to simulate a hundreds of thousands of particles in real-time.

 ## Media